Wolfpack-Digital/rails-template/README.md

 * Security
     * [brakeman][] and [bundler-audit][] – detect security vulnerabilities
 * Testing
-    * [mocha][] – excellent mocking for Test::Unit/Minitest
     * [simplecov][] – code coverage reports
     * [shoulda][] – shortcuts for common ActiveRecord tests

-#### Postmark

-I like to use [Postmark][] for transactional email, and so I've included the [postmark-rails][] gem and configured it in `environments/production.rb`.
-Make sure to sign up for a Postmark account to get an API key, or switch to your own preferred email provider before deploying your app.

-#### Bootstrap integration (optional)

-[Bootstrap][]-related features are opt-in.
-To apply these to your project, answer "yes" when prompted.

-* Bootstrap-themed scaffold templates
-* Application layout that includes Bootstrap-style navbar and boilerplate
-* View helpers for generating common Bootstrap markup

 #### Other tweaks that patch over some Rails shortcomings